It’s finally time for cookies!

 - COOKIES: In a medium bowl, whisk the almond flour, salt, and baking soda,

-- In a small bowl, whisk the oil, honey, and vanilla until blended.
+- In a small bowl, whisk the oil, maple syrup, and vanilla until blended.

 - Add the oil mixture to the flour mixture, stirring until well-blended and smooth.
 Spoon the dough into the center of a large piece of parchment paper or wax paper.
 Wrap up into a disc shape and chill for at least 1 hour or until firm enough to roll.

 - Preheat oven to 325F.
 Line a large cookie sheet with parchment paper.

 - Roll the chilled dough to 1/4-inch thickness between two sheets of parchment paper.
 Place the rolled out dough into the freezer for 5 minutes (it will make it easier to cut out shapes).